automl/GrowNN/README.md

     table:
       name: ant_net2deeper                      #Configure the table name
 ```
-For an in depth understanding of additional conten refer to the [docs](https://tornede.github.io/py_experimenter/usage/experiment_configuration_file.html#) or contact us.
+For an in depth understanding of additional content refer to the [docs](https://tornede.github.io/py_experimenter/usage/experiment_configuration_file.html#) or contact us.

 #### Python Run Script
 To execute the code locally you need to execute and configure the yaml configuration not to use slurm